Warner Bros. Animation: 1990–2004: Warner Bros. Feature Animation

 Warner Bros.
-Feature Animation's final project, Looney Tunes: Back in Action was released in 2003.
+Feature Animation's sixth and final project, Looney Tunes: Back in Action was released in 2003.
 It was intended to be the starting point for a reestablishment of the classic cartoons brands, including a planned series of new Looney Tunes theatrical shorts, produced by Back in Action writer and producer Larry Doyle.
 After Back in Action, directed by Joe Dante (live-action) and Eric Goldberg (animation), received mixed reviews from critics and under-performed at the box office, production was shut down on the new shorts, and, in 2004, Warner Bros.
-Feature Animation was folded and merged into Warner Bros.
+Feature Animation was folded into Warner Bros.
 Animation, and Looney Tunes has been mostly relegated on television until 2021's Space Jam: A New Legacy.